TrainWeb.org Facebook Page

 I caught the museum's train engineer in this pose after which I moved to my next photo location.

-The diesel for our two Norfolk and Western 611 excursion trains passed me.
-Next Dave Pressley arrived and joined the photo line with others who soon joined me.
+The diesel for our two Norfolk and Western 611 excursion trains passed.
+Next, my friend Dave Pressley arrived and joined the photo line with others.

 More action by the other motive power.

-Next Norfolk and Western 611 reversed by my photo line.
+Next Norfolk and Western 611 reversed by us.

-That was followed by Norfolk and Western 611 was running by our photo line.
-We headed to David's car.
+That was followed by Norfolk and Western 611 passing the photo line, after which we walked over to David's car bound for Charlotte.